groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vst-to-jpg.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VST"
+        - icon: "far fa-file-alt"
           title: " About VST File Format"
           content: |
-            Files with VST extension are vector image files created with Microsoft Visio and act as template for creating further files.
-These template files are in binary file format and contain the default layout and settings that are utilized for creation of new Visio drawings.
+            Files with VST extension are vector image files created with Microsoft Visio and act as templates for creating further files.
+These template files are in binary file format and contain the default layout and settings that are utilized for the creation of new Visio drawings.
 When a VST file is opened in Microsoft Visio, it contains the existing settings to continue working with the document.
-In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.
+In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagrams, information flow, organizational charts, software diagrams, network layout, database models, objects mapping, and other similar information.

           link: "https://docs.fileformat.com/image/vst/"

     format:
         # format loop
-        - icon: "far fa-file-JPG"
+        - icon: "far fa-image"
           title: " About JPG File Format"
           content: |
             A JPEG is a type of image format that is saved using the method of lossy compression.
 The output image, as result of compression, is a trade-off between storage size and image quality.
 Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
 Image quality is negligibly affected if 10:1 compression is applied to the image.
 The higher the compression value, the higher the degradation in image quality.

           link: "https://docs.fileformat.com/image/jpeg/"